Topological proofs of categorical coherence: Topological coherence

-In general, for any face $F \subset X$ of $X$, there is a unique \emph{source} vertex $\so(F)$ such that all its adjacent edges $e \subset F$ are outgoing, and a unique \emph{sink} vertex $\sk(F)$ whose adjacent edges are all incoming.
-When the complex $X$ has a unique \emph{global sink}, a vertex whose adjacent edges $e \subset X$ are all incoming, we will denote it by $\sk(X)$.
+One of the basic, very useful facts about polyhedral complexes is that, for any face $F \subseteq X$ of $X$, there is a unique \defn{source} vertex $\so(F)$ such that all its adjacent edges $e \subseteq F$ are outgoing, and a unique \defn{sink} vertex $\sk(F)$ whose adjacent edges are all incoming, see \cite[Thm.~3.7]{Ziegler95}.
+More generally a vertex whose adjacent edges $e \subseteq X$ are all incoming is called a \defn{local sink}, and when $X$ has only one such vertex, we call it \defn{global sink} and denote it by $\sk(X)$.

 Let $H:=\{y \in \R^n \ | \ \langle \vec v , y \rangle = 0\}$ be the linear hyperplane orthogonal to $\vec v$.
 For every vertex $x \in X$, choose $\varepsilon >0$ such that the interval between $\langle \vec v , x \rangle$ and $\langle \vec v , x \rangle + \varepsilon$ does not contain the image of any other vertex under the ``height" function $\langle \vec v, - \rangle$.